+Due to the essential nature of the service, electricity and gas retailers in the National Energy Market are required to establish policies and procedures to minimise the potential for disconnection due to an inability to pay bills.
+The National Energy Retail Rules outline a range of obligations on energy retailers in relation to billing cycles, frequency of bills and payment difficulties.
+Energy retailers are also required to develop, maintain and implement a hardship policy, to address the needs of customers in financial hardship.
+The Australian Energy Regulator oversights the operations of those programs, and develops guidance to energy retailers through a guideline that outlines minimum requirements .
+One of those is that retailers must have processes in place to identify “appropriate financial counselling services and to notify hardship customers of those programs and services” (p7).

+We recommend the Commonwealth consider how its formulation sits with the above approach, to ensure that customers at risk are given the right assistance, and that energy retailers are not providing conflicting advice to consumers seeking help.

 Energy Consumers Australia’s observation from its work on Keeping People Connected is that early intervention appears to make a significant difference to what happens to consumers in financial difficulty.
-Anecdotal evidence suggests that not many clients of financial counsellors end up being disconnected.
+That is also acknowledged in other sectors.
+Anecdotal evidence strongly indicates that suggests that clients of financial counsellors retain connection to the service, and secure more realistic payment plans to address accrued debt.
 We believe that one of the key strategies which DSS should pursue is to be finding ways to enable service providers to identify people at risk as early as possible.
 We know that large energy retailers are beginning to use data analytics for this purpose and we believe that this promising area of information should be developed further.

 The discussion paper also suggests that as a complement to the income support safety net, Financial Capability would be restricted towards people in receipt of an Australia Government social welfare allowance, pension or benefit.
 This seems to us to be something of a blunt instrument which has the potential to reduce access to services for a range of consumers who could clearly be in need of these services.
 As the attachment shows, the incidence of disconnections arising from financial hardship impacts people across many parts of the community including many people who are not recipients of Commonwealth benefits.
 A far preferable method in our view is better targeting through the use of data analytics.

 Energy Consumers Australia believes that allowing access to financial counselling systems by all members of the community ensures that those in the early stages of financial crisis seek help before reaching the point of being at imminent risk.
 The provision of education material and advice to those proactively seeking help (or to their support people and family) in the early stages of a crisis should remain a priority for financial counselling services.
-Ultimately preventing deterioration in a client’s circumstances will help them return to a more stable situation and potentially be in a position to make good financial decisions and possibly secure employment in the future
+Ultimately preventing deterioration in a client’s circumstances will help them return to a more stable situation and potentially be in a position to make good financial decisions and possibly secure employment in the future.

 Strategies to increase service integration

 Energy Consumers Australia is not a direct service provider, but our observations of service providers leads us to strongly support the concept of increased service integration.
-Groups that we interact with such as Care Act, St Vincent de Paul and Kidonan all demonstrate the value to client groups of being able to bring an integrated range of services to bear to help solve a range of problems confronting people in financial distress.
+Groups that we interact with such as Care Financial Counselling Uniting Communities and Kildonan Uniting Care demonstrate the value to client groups of being able to bring an integrated range of services to bear to help solve a range of problems confronting people in financial distress.
 Feedback from energy retailers also supports this view.